top of page

 There is growing evidence for vaginal probiotics containing lactobacillus.

-• Can significantly reduce recurrence
+• They can significantly reduce recurrence.

-• Help restore protective bacteria
+• They help restore protective bacteria.

 Vaginal probiotics appear more effective than oral ones.